nolanmaier/SMART-3seq-HT/README.md

 `-t` the sample demultiplexing *.csv* file (see below)

 ## Sample Demultiplexing CSV
 The pipeline requires a comma separated file containing all samples and their associated oligo-dT and TSO barcodes.
 Reference the example in the repository.
-I have not yet found a good way to generate this *.csv* file programatically.
-So I just do it by hand in excel 😓.
+The `samplesheet_helper.py` script can be used to generate this csv file.
+Benchling plate layouts can be exported to csv files.
+These csv files can be used as input for the helper script to generate the samplesheet.

 The minimum columns required are below (the column names must match exactly):
 - **dT_Index**